 She was a featured author at the 2000 18th World Congress of the International Reading Association held in Auckland, and at the biennial conference of the Arthur Ransome Society in Durham, England, in 2001.

 Tessa has been a judge for many book and short story competitions.
 In 1995 she was Convenor of the judging panel for the AIM Children's Book of the Year awards, and has been judge of the 1998 Sunday Star-Times national short story award, the 1999 Katherine Mansfield Award for Young Writers and the 2000 and 2002 Sunday Star-Times Award, also for young writers.
 She was also for many years a reviewer of picture books for the parenting magazine Little Treasures, and until 2018 co-editor with James Norcliffe of the anthology of stories and poems written by teenagers, Re-Draft, published annually by the Christchurch-based School for Young Writers.

-Tessa is a past president of the NZ Society of Authors (PEN NZ Inc), and currently, a Trustee of Spirit of Adventure Trust and executive committee member of the Children's Literature Foundation of New Zealand and Awards Convenor for the Storylines Children's Literature Foundation of New Zealand, the Trust's membership arm.
+Tessa is a past president of the NZ Society of Authors (PEN NZ Inc), and currently, a Trustee of Spirit of Adventure Trust.
+She is a Trustee of the Storylines Children's Literature Trust of New Zealand and Awards Convenor for the Storylines Children's Literature Foundation of New Zealand, the Trust's membership arm.